 I don’t want to down play the move, it’s not easy but as the saying goes…. nothing worthwhile is!

 Depending on your circumstances, different visas may apply to you.
 Check out this list here for all the different visa types.
+If you’re not sure you qualify for any of those visa types, defintely vosit an immigration lawyer for support.

 One option is to go to the US on a J1 and/or a Graduate Visa and hope that by the end of it, the employer will sponsor your stay.
 This is what Erika Fox from Retro Frame did so if you’re interested in knowing more, she has written a full blog post on that here.